PX4/PX4-Autopilot/nuttx/configs/vsn/src/README.txt

 To link-in the sif_main() utility do, in this folder:
  - make context TOPDIR=<path to nuttx top dir>

-This will result in registering the application into the namedapp.
+This will result in registering the application into the builtin application registry.